-- (6) in the event a permit is required to be recorded with the registry of deeds or filed with registry district of the land court, as the case may be, for the county or district in which the property subject to the permit is located, within a certain period of time after its issuance in order to remain in force and effect or as a condition to exercising the permit, (i) the period of time for recording the permit shall be suspended during such time as the relevant registry of deeds or registry district of the land court is either closed or subject to rules and procedures restricting public in-person access; and (ii) the failure to record the permit shall not preclude the permit holder from applying for, obtaining and commencing construction activities pursuant to other required permits and approvals, including, without limitation, a building permit, which building permit may be issued and shall be considered duly issued pursuant to section 6 of chapter 40A of the General Laws; and - (7) a hearing on a pending application for a permit opened by a permit granting authority prior to March 10, 2020, which has either not been concluded as of March 10, 2020 or has been continued by the permit granting authority as of March 10, 2020, shall be automatically tolled and continued to the first hearing date of the permit granting authority following the termination of the state of emergency, or to a date otherwise prescribed by law, whichever is later; provided, however, that the date is no later than 45 days from of the termination of the state of emergency or the date otherwise prescribed by law, whichever is later. - (c) Nothing in this section shall affect the ability of a permit granting authority, subject to applicable notice and hearing requirements, to revoke or modify a permit when that permit or the law or regulation under which the permit was issued authorizes the modification or revocation thereof; provided, however, that in no event shall the permit granting authority revoke or modify the permit for failure of the permit holder as a result of the state of emergency to exercise or otherwise commence work pursuant to the permit, or where such work commenced on or prior to March 10, 2020, but has stopped as a result of the state of emergency or actions taken by an agency or political subdivision of the commonwealth in reliance thereon.
-The limitations set forth in this subsection shall apply as long as the state of emergency is in effect and for a period of 60 days following the termination thereof; provided, however, that a permit holder shall be entitled to a further extension of reasonable length to exercise or otherwise commence work pursuant to said permit at the discretion of the permit granting authority for good cause shown; provided, further, that the chair of any permit granting authority may grant such further extension irrespective of whether a quorum is present to vote on the matter.
+(vi) if a permit is required to be recorded with the registry of deeds or filed with registry district of the land court, as applicable, for the county or district in which the property subject to the permit is located, within a certain period of time after its issuance in order to remain in force and effect or as a condition to exercising the permit: (A) the period of time for recording the permit shall be suspended during such time that the relevant registry of deeds or registry district of the land court is closed or subject to rules and procedures restricting public in-person access; and (B) the failure to record the permit shall not preclude the permit holder from applying for, obtaining and commencing construction activities pursuant to other required permits and approvals, including, but not limited to, a building permit; provided, however, that such a building permit may be issued and, if issued, shall be considered duly issued pursuant to section 6 of chapter 40A of the General Laws; and

+(vii) a hearing on a pending application for a permit opened by a permit granting authority before March 10, 2020, which has not been concluded as of March 10, 2020 or has been continued by the permit granting authority as of March 10, 2020, shall be automatically tolled and continued to the first hearing date of the permit granting authority following the termination of the state of emergency or to a date otherwise prescribed by law, whichever is later; provided, however, that the date is not later than 45 days from of the termination of the state of emergency or the date otherwise prescribed by law, whichever is later.

+(c) Nothing in this section shall affect the ability of a permit granting authority, subject to applicable notice and hearing requirements, to revoke or modify a permit if that permit or the law or regulation under which the permit was issued authorizes the modification or revocation thereof; provided, however, that the permit granting authority shall not revoke or modify the permit where the permit holder fails as a result of the state of emergency to exercise or otherwise commence work pursuant to the permit or where such work commenced on or before March 10, 2020 but has stopped as a result of the state of emergency or actions taken by an agency or political subdivision of the commonwealth in reliance thereon.
+The limitations set forth in this subsection shall apply as long as the state of emergency is in effect and for a period of 60 days following the termination of the state of emergency; provided, however, that a permit holder shall be entitled to a further extension of reasonable length to exercise or otherwise commence work pursuant to the permit at the discretion of the permit granting authority for good cause shown; provided further, that the chair of any permit granting authority may grant such further extension whether or not a quorum is present to vote on the matter.